cuneytakcay/book-finder/README.md

 2. Click the search button or press Enter to fetch the results.
 3. Use the pagination controls to navigate through the pages of results.
 4. Click on a book to view more details (if applicable).
+5. Create an account.
+6. Login to save, update, and delete books to/from your account.

 ## Contributing